theshaune/fluent/README.md

 ## Introduction
 FluentCSS is a methodology to help write CSS smoothly, gracefuly and effortless.
 The Following documentation is a result of my experience with CSS and trying alot of frameworks, naming-conventions.

-I hope this repository will generate discussion, exploration and thoughts on how to create a consistent **unified** approach to CSS development.
+I hope this repository will generate discussion, document exploration and thoughts on how to create a consistent **unified** approach to CSS development.

-The pre-processor I will be using in this repository is SASS, I found Stylus & [Sass](http://sass-lang.com/) to be the most natural for me.

-### Current Issues
+### Current Issues with CSS

 Frameworks often come with a tonne of class's that are not used, this comes at a cost the end user with an increased bandwidth.
 We need to find a balance between a class for everything and a scaffolding of useful class's.